sylvain1811/BDA-lab2/report/report.md

 # Attempt #1 : naive ranking

-## List of language ranked using naive ranking
+## List of languages ranked using naive ranking

 | Rank |  Language   | Number of article |
 | ---: | :---------: | ----------------: |